rakutenanalytics/ios-rakutenanalytics/README.md

 - `lastUpdateDate` - NSDate representing the date the last-run version was launched for the first time.

 @section analytics-appstore AppStore Submission Procedure
-@attention This section only applies if you are submitting your App to the AppStore yourself.
-Apps should normally be submitted to the App Management Group who will assist you with submitting to the AppStore.

 Apple requests that you **disclose your usage of the advertising identifier (IDFA)** when releasing your application to the App Store.